SysKitTeam/docs-point/get-to-know-syskit-point/point-starter-kit.md

 Some of the options include:

-* **Manage user permissions** – manage who has access to what from one central place, easily offboard people who leave or switch department.
+* **Manage user permissions** – manage who has access to what from one central place, easily offboard people who leave or switch departments.
 You can also **add, copy, or transfer** permissions for multiple users at once.

 * Remove multiple or suspicious **sharing links and manage external users** and guests.